mattdvhope/source-landing/content/blog/testing-sales-copy/index.md

 **_"How have you proven it to me, Matt?"_** you ask.

-Question for you: Are you not now TRANSFIXED TO THIS SALES LETTER?
-Are you not now engaged and enraptured by the words flying in front of your eyeballs?

-I believe you are.

-Why?

-Because I SPRINT TESTED the daylights out this ad-copy before it ever even got in front of you.
-Your now avid reading of this letter proves to you that my sprint testing system worked.
+I've proven it because I have SPRINT TESTED the daylights out this ad-copy before it ever even got in front of you.
+Your avid reading of this letter proves to you my sprint testing system worked.

 The old ad-man acronym, "A.I.D.A.," from the 1920s stands for Attention, Interest, Desire, Action.

+> 1. Attention
+> 2. Interest
+> 3. Desire
+> 4. Action

 You can see how my sales letter attracted your "attention" in spades.
-And it has also attracted your "interest."
+And it also attracted your "interest."
 It probably even kindled a fair amount of "desire" in your belly--**especially when you contemplate how your profits could soon soar**.
 In fact, it might take only a little nudge to encourage you toward "action."

-Imagine getting your prospects to this point of "action" a whole lot quicker and a whole lot more frequently than ever before--orders of magnitude better than before.
+Imagine getting your prospects to this point of "action" a whole lot quicker and a whole lot more frequently than ever before.
+Orders of magnitude better than before.
 Imagine what that would mean to you.

-Think of how ad-copy like this--**that transfixes the eyeballs & emotions of your hottest prospects**--could TRANSFORM YOUR BUSINESS AND YOUR LIFE!
+Think of how ad-copy like this--**that transfixes the emotions of your hottest prospects**--could TRANSFORM YOUR BUSINESS AND YOUR LIFE!

 ### Old-timer Artistry
 In tandem with the "New-fangled Data Science," I will also apply the timeless artistry of the "Old School Copywriting Masters" like Robert Collier, Claude Hopkins, and the many other great "ad-men of old" to your letter.